kristian-koningsberg/kristian-koningsberg/README.md

-## Thoughtful Storytelling

-Beyond the pixels and lines of code, each project is a narrative.
-It's about sharing the journey, providing insights, and creating a community around the work.

 ## Why it Matters

 I'm not just a creator; I'm a storyteller, crafting digital journeys that captivate, solve problems, and evoke emotions.
-My work is a testament to the belief that versatility, adaptability, and friendliness can redefine the digital landscape.
+My belief is that versatility, adaptability, and friendliness can redefine the digital landscape.